List of West Virginia attorneys general

 To be eligible for election or appointment to the position, the attorney general candidate must be at least 25 years of age at the beginning of their term of service, and must have been a citizen of West Virginia for at least five years prior to their election or appointment.
 In 1872, when the second (and current) Constitution of West Virginia was enacted, the constitution averred that citizens residing in the state at the time of its enactment were also authorized to be elected or appointed as attorney general, regardless of the length of the residency in West Virginia.
 Their election can be held at any time as prescribed by law.
 The attorney general's term of office is four years and commences on the first Monday after the second Wednesday of the month of January following their election.
 If the office of attorney general should become vacant on account of death, resignation, or otherwise, the governor is authorized to select an appointee to hold that office until a successor can be elected and qualified.

 Since West Virginia became a state on June 20, 1863, it has had 34 attorneys general, of whom 33 men have held the office (the inaugural attorney general, Aquilla B. Caldwell of Ohio County, served two nonconsecutive terms).
 Caldwell was the first Republican to hold the office, and Joseph Sprigg of Hampshire County was the first Democrat.
-Darrell McGraw, who held the position from 1993–2013, is the longest-serving attorney general and served the most consecutive terms, being elected to the office five times.
-The current attorney general, Patrick Morrisey, began his term on January 14, 2013 and is the first Republican to hold the office in 80 years since Howard B. Lee in 1933 and the first from Jefferson County.
+Darrell McGraw, who held the position from 1993 to 2013, is the longest-serving attorney general and served the most consecutive terms, being elected to the office five times.
+The current attorney general, Patrick Morrisey, began his term on January 14, 2013, and is the first Republican to hold the office in 80 years since Howard B. Lee in 1933 and the first from Jefferson County.
 Six attorneys general have served as Governor of West Virginia.